 Above all, Amazon requires you do have a valid niche, high-quality, and traffic-rich website.
 They will check your website and review all the contents before approving your application.

 The goal of the program is to build affiliation with associates that have sites which are prepared to drive traffic through well-built, original, and established content.That’s what Amazon states regarding the content of a website

 So, without a website, you can’t succeed in any affiliate program, not only with Amazon.
-And, it’s not enough to have a website for sake of the application.
-Create a website that can make impact on people’s lives.
+And, it’s not enough to have a website for the sake of the application.
+Create a website that can make an impact on people’s lives.